zix99/rare/docs/usage/expressions.md

 *rare* expressions are handlebars-like in their ability to process data with helpers, and format to a new view of the data.
-We chose not to do straight handlebars or templating due to the performance concern that comes with it (Processing millions upon millions of templates isn't the use-case html processors were meant for)
+We chose not to do straight handlebars or go-templating due to the performance concern that comes with it (Processing millions upon millions of templates isn't the use-case html processors were meant for)